-throughout the 18 and the first quarter of the 19 century, and the Worshipful Company of Upholders was the pre-eminent guild or company regulating the industry.
+him to them, him had been a looking to him to them to the them to quarter of the 19 century, and the Worshipful Company of Upholders was the pre-eminent guild or company regulating the industry.
 However, some furniture makers belonged to other companies.